Shah433/Cryptogams-NIR-HSI-Dataset/README.md

 The dataset preparation, annotation strategy, and segmentation methodology are described in:

-**Faisal, S. et al.**
+**S. Faisal et al.**
 *"Near-Infrared Hyperspectral Imaging and Deep Learning for Semantic Segmentation of Cryptogams With Sparse Annotations."*
 IEEE 12th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA 2026).
-Paper ID: 1571310702.
+Accepted paper, Paper ID: 1571310702.

 ---